jlesage/docker-baseimage-gui/README.md

  3. The `Alpine` distribution uses the [musl] C standard library instead of GNU C library ([glibc]).

-Note that using the `Alpine` image with glibc integrated (`alpine-3.5-glibc` tag) may ease integration of applications.
+Note that using an `Alpine` image with glibc integrated (`alpine-3.5-glibc` tag) may ease integration of applications.

-The next choice is to use the `Debian` image.
+The next choice is to use a `Debian` image.
 It provides a great compatibility and its size is smaller than the `Ubuntu` one.
-Finally, if for any reason you prefer an `Ubuntu` image, one based on the stable `16.04 LTS` version is provided.
+Finally, if for any reason you prefer an `Ubuntu` image, stable `LTS` versions are provided.

 [musl]: https://www.musl-libc.org/
 [glibc]: https://www.gnu.org/software/libc/